StarRocks/starrocks/docs/loading/Flink-connector-starrocks.md

             .field("id", DataTypes.INT().notNull())
             .field("name", DataTypes.STRING())
             .field("score", DataTypes.INT())
-            // Must specify the primary key for the StarRocks primary key table,
-            // and must specify notNull(), for example, DataTypes.INT().notNull(), for the primary key `id`.
+            // When the StarRocks table is a Primary Key table, you must specify notNull(), for example, DataTypes.INT().notNull(), for the primary key `id`.
             .primaryKey("id")
             .build();
-    // Transforms the RowData to the Object[] according to the schema.
+    // Transform the RowData to the Object[] according to the schema.
     RowDataTransformer transformer = new RowDataTransformer();
     // Create the sink with the schema, options, and transformer.
     SinkFunction<RowData> starRockSink = StarRocksSink.sink(schema, options, transformer);